0o176/0o176.github.io/_posts/2024-11-16-FTP-Overview.md

 nmap -sV -script banner -p21 -Pn {IP}
 ```

-Once the Banner discloses the the version running on FTP server, we can use `searchsploit` -> `<FTP name and version>` to hopefully get some already existing exploits.
+Once the Banner discloses the the version running on FTP server, we can use `searchsploit` to hopefully get some already existing exploits.

 # Connect